calteeling/options-risk-analysis/README.md

 # Options Risk Analysis Tool
 ![License](https://img.shields.io/badge/License-MIT-green.svg)
-Note: The live demo may take ~20 seconds to load if inactive (free-tier hosting).
-Thank you for your patience!

 This project is an interactive web app for visualizing option pricing matrices using the Black-Scholes model.
 Users can dynamically generate call and put option price heatmaps based on real-time data for any stock ticker.